-- (1) Every manager of a home for the aged as defined in section 1 of the Aged Persons Act, 1967 (Act No. 81 of 1967) must ensure that- - (a) alcohol-based hand sanitation or handwashing facilities are available at the home; and - (b) personal hygiene and social distancing are practiced and all residents of the home and employees wear masks at all times. - (2) Subject to subregulation (3), the manager of a home for the aged may not allow visitors to enter the home for the aged. - (3) A person rendering services necessary for the smooth running or maintenance of a home for the aged, a person authorised by an authorised person for any purpose and a person rendering services referred to in subregulation (5), may visit a home for the aged for the purposes concerned. - (4) Every person at a home for the aged must practice good personal hygiene, social distancing and wear a mask at all times.
+- (2) Subject to subregulation (3), the manager of a home for the aged may not allow visitors to enter the home for the aged. - (3) A person rendering services necessary for the smooth running or maintenance of a home for the aged, a person authorised by an authorised person for any purpose and a person rendering services referred to in subregulation (5), may visit a home for the aged for the purposes concerned. - (4) Every person at a home for the aged must practice good personal hygiene and social distancing.